-For constraint streams and Drools score calculation, OptaPlanner needs to extract the problem fact instances from the solution instance.
+For Constraint Streams and Drools score calculation, OptaPlanner needs to extract the problem fact instances from the solution instance.
 It gets those collection(s) by calling every method (or field) that is annotated with @ProblemFactCollectionProperty.
-All objects returned by those methods are available to use by the constraint streams or Drools rules.
+All objects returned by those methods are available to use by Constraint Streams or Drools rules.
 For example in NQueens all Column and Row instances are problem facts.